juanelas/scrypt-pbkdf/src/doc/readme-template.md

 You can easily create you own benchmark by cloning [this repo](https://github.com/juanelas/scrypt-pbkdf), running `npm install`, then `npm run build` and finally open `benchmark/browser/index.html` with your browser.

 Benchmarks for Node.js are way better than the ones obtained with browsers, probably because the different packages make use of native implementations.
-In the case of `scrypt-pbkdf` the performance is the same as the natives Node's `crypto.scrypt()`, since it is just a thin wrapper of it.
+In the case of `scrypt-pbkdf` the performance is the same as the native Node.js `crypto.scrypt()`, since it is just a thin wrapper of it.
 The following table summarizes the benchmarks with Node 12 LTS in the same computer.

 | N              | scrypt-pbkdf   | scrypt-js         | scryptsy           |
 | :--------------| :--------------| :-----------------| :------------------|